We supply ready-made meals, direct to your home to help you to stay living as independently as possible in your own home.

 How do I choose the meals I want?

 Look through our brochure and select the meals you want.
 You can then order in three ways:

 - Use the online form to get in touch with us.

 - Telephone 01623 49 00 15 and tell us what you want.

 - If you are an existing customer you can give your new order to the person who delivers your meals.

 How do we deliver the meals?

 This depends on your needs and personal situation.

-Most people have their meals delivered in batches.
+Most people have their meals delivered several at a time.
 From experience people prefer this for several reasons: